timescale/docs/install/installation-kubernetes.md

 ## Clean up
-You can use Helm to uninstall TimescaleDB on the Kubernetes cluster and clean up the Pods, PersistentVolumeClaims(PVC), S3 backups, and more.
+You can use Helm to uninstall TimescaleDB on the Kubernetes cluster and clean up the Pods, PersistentVolumeClaim(PVC), S3 backups, and more.

 ### Cleaning up
 To remove the spawned Pods: